 Never drive while tired or sleepy.

-Make sure you’ve had a good night’s rest or at least a decent number of hours of sleep before driving.
-Dozing off while on the road will definitely make it hard to control the steering wheel.
+Ensure you’ve had a good night’s rest or a decent number of hours of sleep before driving.
+Dozing off while on the road will make it hard to control the steering wheel.
 That isn’t exactly the best way to go.

 Never use your mobile phone while driving.

-Put your mobile phones inside the compartment or your bag, and make sure to put them on silent mode.
+Put your mobile phones inside the compartment or your bag and on silent mode.

 Texting or talking on the phone while driving will not only distract you; it can also get you in trouble.
 This means getting a ticket if you’re lucky.
-And getting injured or a lawsuit, if a bit more unfortunate, and death if we’re gonna talk about extremes.
+And getting injured or a lawsuit, if a bit more unfortunate, and death if we talk about extremes.